o-jasper/alt_require.lua/readme.md

   This can be done with the plain http and pegasus-approach.
   (however, it might make things more-complicated enough to keep a "one-way" version around)

-* Multithreading sounds hard..
-Could have a standard indicating some info about how things are used, for instance if a table is constant, if a function does not change state of anything.(or even what it changes)